Summary

 Documentary following Black Sabbath's iconic last gig - a sold-out hometown performance on 4 February 2017 at Birmingham's 16,000-seat Genting Arena.

-Birmingham's legendary heavy metal ambassadors returned to their home town for a final gig in early 2017, bringing down the curtain on a career that began 49 years earlier.
-However, this lovingly filmed concert documentary reveals that it wasn't quite the last time the band played together, as it includes significantly more subdued performances and interview footage filmed in a rural farm a few days after the farewell show, a strangely muted coda to the cacophony that went before.
-Sabbath classics are rolled out in style at the gig proper, with director Dick Carruthers making sure his cameras pay as much attention to the passionate, die-hard fans witnessing the end of an era.
+Birmingham's legendary heavy metal ambassadors returned to their home town in early 2017 for what was billed as a final gig, bringing down the curtain on a career that began 49 years earlier.
+This lovingly filmed concert documentary captures the set, as well as band interviews and one significantly more subdued coda performance filmed on a rural farm a few days later.
+Sabbath classics are rolled out in style at the gig proper, with director Dick Carruthers making sure his cameras pay as much attention to the passionate, die-hard fans paying homage to the end of an era.
 In comparison, the after-the-event reminiscences of Ozzy Osbourne, guitarist Tony Iommi and bassist Geezer Butler seem awkwardly pedestrian, as Osbourne displays little of the wit and personality that made him a reality TV star back in 2002.
-Despite decades of ups-and-downs, estrangements and full-on animosity, there remains a strong bond between the players, although they're perhaps too polite when writing this last chapter.
+Despite decades of ups-and-downs, estrangements and full-on animosity, there remains a strong bond between the players, although they're perhaps too polite when writing this closing chapter.
+In 2025, after an eight-year retirement during which Osbourne revealed a diagnosis of Parkinson's, the trio plus original drummer Bill Ward would perform one more show, again in Brum; the singer died 17 days later.

 role | name |